We conduct this test on EVERY regulator before we send them to our customers.

 - There is the possibility of leaks from the the adapter where the gas screws in and around the bolt labelled 1.8k on the rear, these two can be fixed by tightening those nuts.

-A leak from under the black adjustment knob which you can find by using soapy water around the gap is manufacturing fault.
-We get this in about 1 in 500 regulators and is a warranty issue.
-Get in touch with us for a replacement if your regulator is under a year old in this case.
+- A gas leak from under the black adjustment knob which you can find by using soapy water around the gap is a rare manufacturing fault that we find in approx 1 in every 500-600 regulators.